Eric Clavering

-Eric Clavering (1901–1989) was a British-born actor who spent much of his career in Canada.
+Eric Clavering (15 March 1901 – 10 June 1989) was a British-born actor who spent much of his career in Canada.
 He played supporting roles in a number of British films during the Second World War.
 He later moved to Canada, and had a recurring role on the Canadian television series The Forest Rangers.
-He is currently buried at Beechwood Cemetery in Vaughan, Ontario.
+He is buried at Beechwood Cemetery in Vaughan, Ontario.